mschubert/ebits/README.md

 devtools::install_github('klmr/modules')
 ```

-This command requires `devtools to be installed`.
+This command requires `devtools` to be installed.

 The following R libraries are currently required to run `ebits`,
 you can install all of them by executing: